James Patrick Shea: Early life and education

 James Shea was born on March 27, 1975, to Joseph and Patricia Shea.
 He and his seven younger siblings all grew up on their parents' farm outside of Hazelton, North Dakota.
-He graduated from Hazleton-Moffitt-Braddock High School in 1993 and then studied history and English at Jamestown College (now the University of Jamestown) for two years before entering seminary in 1995 and transferring to the Catholic University of America.
-He earned a bachelor's degree in philosophy with honors in 1997 as well as a licentiate through the Basselin Scholars program at Catholic University the following year.
+He graduated from Hazelton-Moffit-Braddock High School in 1993 and then studied history and English at Jamestown College (now the University of Jamestown) for two years before entering seminary in 1995 and transferring to the Catholic University of America.
+He earned a bachelor's degree in philosophy with honors in 1997 as well as a pontifical licentiate (Ph.L.) through the Basselin Scholars program at Catholic University the following year.
 During this time he also taught religion in two inner-city elementary schools and worked at a hospice run by the Missionaries of Charity.
 He then was sent to the Pontifical North American College in Rome and studied theology at both the Pontifical Gregorian University and the Pontifical Lateran University.
-While studiying in Rome he was a chaplain at the Bambino Gesù Hospital as well as for the Rome campus of the Center for Catholic Studies of the University of St. Thomas.
-On July 3, 2002, bishop Paul Zipfel of Bismarck ordained Shea to the priesthood for the Diocese of Bismarck at the Cathedral of the Holy Spirit.
-The celebration following for Shea in his hometown of Hazelton was so large that his first Mass was said in a gymnasium.
+While studying in Rome he was a chaplain at the Bambino Gesù Hospital as well as for the Rome campus of the Center for Catholic Studies of the University of St. Thomas.
+On July 3, 2002, Bishop Paul Zipfel of Bismarck ordained Shea to the priesthood for the Diocese of Bismarck at the Cathedral of the Holy Spirit.
+The celebration following for Shea in his hometown of Hazelton was so large that his first Mass was said in his high school gymnasium, with more than 1600 attending.

 Priesthood

 Shea's first assignment as a priest was as parochial vicar at the Cathedral of the Holy Spirit as well as teaching religion at St. Mary's Central High School.
-While teaching at St. Mary's, Shea taught a seminar-style class to seniors at the school titled "The Catholic Disciple".
+While teaching at St. Mary's, Shea taught a seminar-style class to seniors at the school titled “The Catholic Disciple.”
 Student participants in the course, which included topics such as the spiritual authenticity of Johnny Cash, Catholic themes in Brideshead Revisited, and the involvement of Catholics in the Solidarity movement in Poland, stated that it deepened their understanding of Catholicism and allowed faith to take clearer shape.
 During this time, Shea also said Mass in Spanish for the Latino community in Bismarck at the cathedral.
 Shea then served at Christ the King church in Mandan, North Dakota before becoming pastor of St. Joseph Church in Killdeer and St. Paul Church in Halliday.
 Shortly after this appointment, he received an e-mail invitation to meet with Pope Benedict XVI at the White House.
-Believing it was an April Fools' Day prank, he deleted the email, putting it "the same place I put all the emails with special offers for Viagra" and thinking nothing of it until he was contacted regarding the meeting a second time.
+Believing it was an April Fools' Day prank and spam, he deleted the email, putting it in “the same place I put all the emails with special offers for Viagra” and thinking nothing of it until he was contacted regarding the meeting a second time.